Physics 64 / Linear Algebra

 Eigenvalues and Eigenvectors

-You can get both the eigenvalues and the corresponding normalized eigenvectors by calling np.linalg.eig(m)
+You can get both the eigenvalues and the corresponding normalized eigenvectors by calling np.linalg.eig(m).

 evals, evecs = np.linalg.eig(m)